Intervention/docs/image/v4/basics/configuration-drivers.md

 ### Static Constructor

-> public static ImageManager::withDriver(string|DriverInterface $driver, mixed ...$options): ImageManager
+> public static ImageManager::usingDriver(string|DriverInterface $driver, mixed ...$options): ImageManager

 The static helper method acts the same way as the constructor and takes either a class name or an instance of the driver and optionally configuration parameters.